 Parameter Description VLAN Trunk State Enable or disable the VLAN trunking global state.
-Unit Select the unit you want to configure.
 Ports The ports to be configured.
 By clicking the Select All button, all the ports will be included.
 By clicking the Clear All button, all the ports will not be included.